nhudack/personal-website/content/projects/GISProject.md

 showInProjects: true
 ---

 Program for indexing and accessing geographic features and information.
 Built for CS 3114 at Virginia Tech.
-For the sake of abiding by the Virginia Tech Honor Code, this repository is private.
-You may, however, request access via email.
+[Note: Due to the Virginia Tech Honor Code, this repository is private; please request access via [email](mailto:nhudack@gmail.com).]